Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/fey-soul.md

 ---
-title: "Fey Spirit"
+title: "Fey Soul"
 index:
-  - fey-spirit
+  - fey-soul
-permalink: /classes/sorcerer/fey-spirit/
+permalink: /classes/sorcerer/fey-soul/
 excerpt: "Your innate magic comes from the distant realms of the Feywild."
 subclass: sorcerer
 # header: